The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Additionally, Just Food For Dogs only allows you to order one recipe per box; if you would like more than one recipe on hand, you’ll have to order another box.

-If you only want to use fresh food as a topper for your dog’s kibble, or if you want to rotate between recipes regularly, Nom Nom is the way to go.
-Of course, you can achieve this with any fresh food brand if you have enough freezer space to store unused food.
+If you only want to use freshly made food as a topper for your dog’s kibble, or if you want to rotate between recipes regularly, Nom Nom is the way to go.
+Of course, you can achieve this with any premium brand if you have enough freezer space to store unused food.

 The price you pay will depend on how much food your dog requires (based on their size, age, activity level, and more).
 And whether you choose full or partial portions.
 Dog owners with medium-sized dogs will pay an average of $5 to $6 per day for either choice.

 With both brands, the price also varies somewhat by recipe.
 With Nom Nom, the price only appears to vary slightly based on meal choice.
 However, the prices can vary widely between recipes with Just Food For Dogs.
-Their Turkey & Whole Wheat Macaroni meal is the cheapest meal we have seen in fresh food, and yet they also have one of the most expensive meals: Venison & Squash.
+Their Turkey & Whole Wheat Macaroni meal is the cheapest meal we have seen from a premium brand, and yet they also have one of the most expensive meals: Venison & Squash.

 $8.03–11.07 day / $56.19–77.47 week

 Keep in mind that Nom Nom provides discounts for less frequent deliveries and multi-pet orders.
-And we’ve also secured a much larger introductory discount of 60% for Nom Nom.
+And we’ve also secured a much larger introductory discount of 50% off for Nom Nom.

 We do our best to work with brands to obtain substantial discounts, so our readers can try out our recommendations for less.
 Currently, you’re able to get 35% off your first purchase of Just Food For Dogs and 5% off every recurring purchase.
 But you have to subscribe to their Autoship program to get the discount.
 Nom Nom has offered The Dog Tale readers an exclusive 60% discount on their first purchase, which is among the largest discounts we’ve seen.